 Asset encumbrance is managed by the Group's ALM function.
 The main sources and types of encumbrance include:

-- Collateral for repurchase agreements,

 - Collateral for loan businesses,

 - Cash collateral for derivatives,

 - Other collateral.

 Addiko Group follows the principle of self-funding for each entity within the Group.
 For this reason, there is no material intragroup encumbrance within Addiko Group.